 8 Common Nest Thermostat Issues

-- Bad battery life.
+- Short battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t work.

 - Your thermostat sometimes disconnects from Wi-Fi.